All About Schools with Riding Programs

 Linden Hall, Lititz, Pennsylvania

-If my child were really good at riding and had been qualified to compete at the state or regional or national levels, I would be very happy to see that the school was flexible regarding her attending those competitions.
+If my child were really good at riding and had been qualified to compete at the state regional or national levels, I would be very happy to see that the school was flexible regarding her attending those competitions.
 According to its website, Linden Hall takes that approach.
 Look for that kind of flexibility when you evaluate schools.
 This type of school policy is particularly important when your child excels in a sport or artistic activity and needs to be away from classes to attend a meet or give a recital.

 "The Equestrian Education Program at Linden Hall offers a year-round competitive training schedule.
 Riders may have the opportunity to train and compete in the Southern United States during the winter months.
 Students are responsible to maintain their academic standing through regular communication with their instructors.
 Faculty are flexible and responsive to students who must be away from school for elite competitions."